Fudenberg-Research-Group/group-website/content/authors/Pokorny/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-- Researchers
+- Alumni
 ---

-Bozhie is a Graduate Student pursuing an M.S. in Computer Science at USC.
+Bozhie recieved her M.S. in Computer Science at USC.
 She received a B.S. in Bioengineering from UC Berkeley in 2019, and worked as an undergraduate researcher under Dr. Chris Anderson.
 For the following two years, she worked for a start up in the Synthetic Biology space, where her work focused on improving aspects of the molecular biology workflow as well as building computational tools.
+In the Fudenberg group she investigated the role of 3D genome folding on transcription.

 She is interested in applications of computational tools and predictive modeling in biological research.